Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant: First correction to slip length

 which indeed blows up as $x \to 0$ according to \eqref{shear singularity}.
 Substitution of \eqref{interior shear -1} into \eqref{F def} yields

 whereby, from \eqref{slip 0 pre},

 Thus, for $h = \infty$, \eqref{lo result} is refined to

-In Fig.~\ref{fig:lambda_deep}(a), we compare the leading-order approximation \eqref{lo result} and two-term approximation \eqref{two-term slip for inf deep} with the slip length calculated using the numerical scheme.
-Figure \ref{fig:lambda_deep}(b) shows the variation with $\mu$ of the difference $\mu^{-1/2} - \lambda$, where $\lambda$ is the numerically calculated slip length; it is evident that this difference indeed approaches \eqref{lam0 inf h}.
+In Fig.~\ref{fig:lambda_deep}(a), we compare the leading-order approximation \eqref{lo result} and two-term approximation \eqref{two-term slip for inf deep} with the slip length $\lambda$ calculated using the numerical scheme.
+Figure \ref{fig:lambda_deep}(b) shows the variation with $\mu$ of the difference $\mu^{-1/2} - \lambda$; it is evident that this difference indeed approaches \eqref{lam0 inf h}.

 Another limit of interest is that of shallow grooves, $h\ll1$.
 Here the approximate solution $w^-_{-1}\sim 1 + y / h$ [analogous to \eqref{1D profiles -}] is readily obtained by disregarding the no-slip ridge condition \eqref{noslip ridge}.
 At leading order in $h$ we then find, from \eqref{F def} and \eqref{slip 0 pre},